jilinzheng/NISLAB-K8s/README.md

 There are two main parameters to the Precise Throughput Timer, `Target throughput (in samples per "throughput period")` and `Throughput period (seconds)`.
 The combination of the two determines the actual throughput of the requests sent by each of the threads.
 To quote the JMeter user manual, "`Test duration (seconds)` does **not** limit test duration.
 It is just a hint for the timer."

-To properly set the duration of test plans while using the Precise Throughput Timer (perhaps even test plans in general), modify the `Duration (seconds)` in the bottom-most Thread lifetime section of the Thread Group (you may have to check the `Specify THread lifetime` box).
+To properly set the duration of test plans while using the Precise Throughput Timer (perhaps even test plans in general), modify the `Duration (seconds)` in the bottom-most Thread lifetime section of the Thread Group (you may have to check the `Specify Thread lifetime` box).

 A basic configuration for a load test is as follows: